gmcmacran/NeuralNetworkSimulatoR/README.md

 Neural networks come with many knobs to set.
 Learning rates, number of nodes, number of layers, activation functions, drop out and many more.
-Often networks start to feel like a black box, even to the data scientist making the model.The goal of this package is to create ideal data for a neural network structure.
+Often networks start to feel like a black box, even to the data scientist making the model.The goal of this package is give the data scientist data to work with.
+The data should be ideal for a neural network structure and immediately ready for analysis.
 The data scientist can then start to assess any questions they have and stop viewing neural networks as black boxes.

 ## Installation